3 fantastic ETFs for ASX investors to buy for 2023

 VanEck Vectors Video Gaming and eSports ETF (ASX: ESPO)

-Another ETF for investors to consider for 2023 is the VanEck Vectors Video Gaming and eSports ETF.
+Another ETF for investors working with the to consider for 2023 is the VanEck Vectors Video Gaming and eSports ETF.
 This popular ETF gives investors access to a global video game market that is estimated to comprise almost 3 billion active gamers.
 Among the companies you'll be investing in are AMD, Electronic Arts, Nintendo, Nvidia, Roblox, and Take-Two.
 VanEck highlights that these companies are well-placed to benefit from the increasing popularity of video games and eSports.

 Vanguard U.S. Total Market Shares Index ETF (ASX: VTS)